MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

           $(Build.BuildId)
     ```

-1. If the Docker registry service connection that you created is associated with `example.azurecr.io`, then the image is to `example.azurecr.io/azure-pipelines-canary-k8s:$(Build.BuildId)`.
-In *manifests/deployment.yml*, replace `<foobar>` with your container registry's URL, for example `example.azurecr.io/azure-pipelines-canary-k8s`.
+   If the Docker registry service connection that you created is associated with a container registry named `example.azurecr.io`, then the image is to `example.azurecr.io/azure-pipelines-canary-k8s:$(Build.BuildId)`.

-1. Select **Save and run** to save and run the pipeline.
+1. Select **Save and run** and ensure the job runs successfully.

+### Edit the manifest file

+In your repository fork, edit *manifests/deployment.yml* to replace `<foobar>` with your container registry's URL, for example `example.azurecr.io/azure-pipelines-canary-k8s`.

 ## Set up continuous deployment

-Next, set up continuous deployment, including deploying the canary stage and promoting or rejecting the canary through manual approval.
+Now, set up continuous deployment, deploy the canary stage, and promote or reject the canary through manual approval.

 ### Create an environment